elysiajs/documentation/docs/integrations/astro.md

 With this approach, you can have co-location of both frontend and backend in a single repository and have End-to-end type-safety with Eden.

-Please refers to [Astro Endppoint](https://docs.astro.build/en/core-concepts/endpoints/) for more information.
+Please refer to [Astro Endppoint](https://docs.astro.build/en/core-concepts/endpoints/) for more information.

 ## Prefix
 If you place an Elysia server not in the root directory of the app router, you need to annotate the prefix to the Elysia server.